kamranahmedse/developer-roadmap/src/data/best-practices/code-review/content/prepare-list.md

-# Requirement-Based Checklist in Code Review

-One of the best practices in code review is to **prepare a list of items that should have been covered in the changes, based on the requirements**.
-This is important for a number of reasons:

-- **Clarity**: By preparing a list beforehand, it ensures that the reviewer has a clear understanding of the requirements and expectations from the changes.
-This helps in evaluating the code from a more informed perspective.

-- **Completeness**: It helps in verifying that all the necessary requirements have been addressed and implemented in the code changes.
-This checklist can be used as a reference to ensure no corner cases or requirements were overlooked during implementation.

-- **Consistency**: Preparing a list of items based on requirements ensures consistency in code review.
-Different reviewers may focus on different aspects of the code, leading to inconsistent feedback.
-Creating a list of items that should be covered standardizes the review process and ensures everyone is on the same page.

-- **Efficiency**: Listing out the requirements makes the code review process more efficient.
-Reviewers don't have to spend time trying to figure out what the code is trying to achieve - this context is readily available, and they can focus on evaluating the code itself.

-- **Reducing Bias**: Having a list of items based on requirements helps to reduce bias in code review.
-By focusing on the actual requirements, it becomes easier for the reviewer to put personal preferences aside and stay objective in their evaluation.

-To create an effective requirement-based checklist for code review, consider the following steps:

-- Review the project documentation and understand the objectives of the changes being introduced.
-- Break down the requirements into concise and clear items that can be easily checked during the review process.
-- Organize these items into categories, such as functionality, security, performance, and code style.
-- Prioritize the items based on criticality, ensuring that the most important items are reviewed first.
-- Share the checklist with the team and update it as necessary when new requirements arise or existing ones change.

-In conclusion, developing a checklist based on requirements is a crucial best practice in code review.
-It ensures clarity, completeness, consistency, efficiency, and reduces bias in the review process, ultimately leading to better quality code and a more productive team.
+# Prepare a List

+In a code review process, it's essential to ensure that all the requirements or user stories for a specific feature or bug fix have been adequately addressed in the code changes submitted for review.
+To achieve this, preparing a checklist of items or requirements to be covered in the changes can help streamline the review process and ensure that nothing is missed.
+This not only improves the overall quality of the code but also saves time and effort in potential rework.
+In this section, we will go over some tips on how to create a list of items that should have been covered in the changes and ensure that the code complies with them.

+- Familiarize yourself with the requirements: Thoroughly analyze the project's requirements documentation or user stories and identify the key components that need to be addressed in the code changes.

+- Create a checklist: Based on the requirements, create a comprehensive checklist of items that must be covered in the code changes.
+Break complex requirements down into smaller tasks to ensure every aspect is addressed.

+- Evaluate the code changes: As you review the code, cross-check with your checklist to ensure that each item has been taken into account.
+If anything is missing or not up to the mark, provide specific feedback in the review comments.

+- Assess test coverage: Make sure that the code changes are supported by appropriate unit or integration tests, which cover the main requirements in the checklist.
+High-quality tests are crucial to prevent future regressions and ensure the code fulfills its intended purpose.

+- Ensure clear communication: Share your requirements checklist with the developer at the start of the code review process.
+This will help them understand your expectations and provide a solid foundation for a smooth and constructive review.

+By creating and utilizing a requirements checklist, code reviewers can more effectively ensure that the submitted code changes adhere to the project's requirements and ultimately result in higher-quality software.